HasibeZaferr/Coursera_Capstone/README.md

-# Coursera_Capstone
+# Battle of the Neighborhood

-City of Toronto, you will segment it into different neighborhoods using the geographical coordinates of the center of each neighborhood, and then using a combination of location data and machine learning, you will group the neighbourhoods into clusters like this.
+This project will utilize the location data from Foursquare by making RESTful API calls to the Foursquare API to retrieve data about venues in different neighborhoods around the world.
+The data are not readily available by scraping web data and parsing HTML code.
+This project will utilize Python and its pandas library to manipulate data, exploring and analyzing data.